FailAcademy/learning/wdp-vancouver/_lessons/week-01/01-intro-to-html.md

 - [HTML - Hamburger Mark-up Language](http://www.dontfeartheinternet.com/02-html/)
 - [Don't Fear Starting from Scratch - Part 1: HTML](http://www.dontfeartheinternet.com/04-from-scratch/)

-You're goal for the end of the first day is to have the different sections of the website roughed-out in HTML.
+You're goal for the end of the first day is to have the different sections of the Project 1 website roughed-out in HTML.

 ---